 “It is a crime, it is a felony to protest outside a judge’s home while a judge is considering a case.
 You have Joe Biden’s White House urging people to commit felonies.
-And we’re seeing the effect of their rhetoric and it’s dangerous,” he told Fox News.
+And we’re seeing the effect of their rhetoric and it’s dangerous,” he Fox News.

 In March, Schumer addressed a rally on the steps of the Supreme Court building in which he appeared to threaten Kavanaugh and Associate Justice Neil Gorsuch:

 “Now, we stand here today because behind me, inside the walls of this court, the Supreme Court is hearing arguments, as you know, for the first major abortion rights cases since Kavanaugh and Gorsuch came to the bench.